MIGHTYminnow/elementor-mm-customizations/README.md

 - Set focus on header logo after closing an Elementor Popup.
 - Set focus on first tabbable element in popup after open it.
 - Limit tab navigation to popup (don't allow to focus on elements outside the popup using tabs).

+# How to test the plugin

+Test each of the features twice:

+- With the plugin disabled, to confirm if Elementor has not implemented it yet (if they implemented it, remove the feature).

+- With the plugin enabled, to confirm it still works with the latest version.